Franconia Sculpture Park

 Different programmes (with different eligibility criteria and support) are offered by Franconia - please refer regularly to their website.

 The fellowship programs: Artists working in three-dimensions are invited to submit ambitious project proposals for the FSP/Jerome Fellowship program (open to MN & NYC artists) or the Open Studio Fellowship Program (open to US artists).
 Sculpture, site-specific, multi-media, and installation work are considered.
 Artists are in residence at Franconia during their fellowship.
-Residencies start as early as April 1, 2015, lasting a minimum of 4 weeks and up to 3 months depending on the nature of the project.
+Residencies are minimum of 4 weeks and up to 3 months depending on the nature of the project.
 Up to 10 artists or artist teams will be awarded funding support, ranging from $3,500 to $5,000, to create and exhibit new work in a public outdoor setting.

 The intern artist fellowship program: Franconia invites dedicated, career-bound, and emerging artists to apply for the intern artist fellowship program.
 Intern artists are provided room, board, and studio space in exchange for daily support in park & exhibition maintenance; education & outreach programming; and fellowship artist assistance.
 Intern artists are in residence 2 to 3 months, are provided the opportunity to create a new sculpture for exhibition at Franconia.

 The Hot Iron Program: Each year Franconia transforms the outdoor studio into a foundry for a month during the summer.
 Through a collaborative effort the Hot Metal Residency culminates in two iron pours with furnaces melting approximately 8,000lbs of iron.
 The first pour helps the pour crew become a cohesive team and produces the iron tile sculptures the public creates during mold-making workshops.
 The second pour takes place in the public outdoor studio space and produces the artist’s cast iron sculptures for exhibit at the park.